husseinaluie/FlowSieve/Tutorial/Spherical_Demo/Helmholtz/ABOUT_TUTORIAL.md

 This tutorial includes:
 - a python script to generate a sample dataset: `generate_data.py`
 - sample submit script for a SLURM-scheduled computing cluster: `submit_all_Helmholtz_steps.sh`
+- a python script to produce some plots of the results
 - this tutorial outline

 ## About the sample data

  - `generate_data.py` script creates a file (`velocity_sample.nc`) that contains zonal- and meridional- velocity components
- - full spherical domain, 0.5 degree resolution, points at poles removed
+ - full spherical domain, 0.5 degree resolution, polar 'continents'
  - velocity field is a collection of eddies of varying sizes, randomly placed throughout the globe
+ - non-zero mean zonal flow

 ## What to do

-Note: Steps 3-6 are all included in the sample submit script
+Note: After step 1, all of the subsequent steps are included in `submit_all_Helmholtz_steps.sh`

 1. Compile `Case_Files/toroidal_projection.x`, `Case_Files/potential_projection.x`, `Case_Files/coarsen_grid.x`, `Case_Files/refine_Helmholtz_seed.x` (see notes below) and copy into this directory.
 2. Create the sample dataset (`python generate_data.py`)